ParanetOnline

 Mirror!Harry is not a decent person any longer, no; he has gone full-on villain.
 Not sure if he's just gone overboard on the "fighting the good fight" theme, embracing "acceptable losses" in collateral damage, or if he's actually working towards objectively bad ends.

-I'm pretty sure there is WoJ specifying that one Mirror!Harry's closest allies is (brace yourself) ...
+I'm pretty sure there is WoJ specifying that one of Mirror!Harry's closest allies is (brace yourself) ...
 Mavra.
 And he has discovered how to contact/summon other Alt!Harry's from other universes, and has been substituting them in for himself, when he's deeply trapped... letting those Harry's die in his place.

 His foes keep thinking they've "killed Harry Dresden" because they have... just not their Harry Dresden, the one native to their own universe, who keeps slipping out the side door while the summoned Harry dies.